sneakerhax/Genesis/README.md

 Over the last eight years, I've been on Red Teams for various large software companies.
 My personal experiences have shaped how I view Red Teaming and will likely shape my writing.
 I'm not interested in declaring the definitive definition of Red Teaming, nor am I interested in debating the term.
 I'm solely interested in documenting my strategy to build and operate Red Teams.

-I have the following goals when working as Red Teamer:
+I have the following goals when working as a Red Teamer:

 * Discover and remediate issues before all levels of attackers
 * Collect data to discover systemic issues (root cause analysis and remediation)